rollerworks/search/doc/searches.rst

 Creating a FieldSet
 -------------------

 Now, before you can start performing searches, the system first needs a ``FieldSet`` which will hold the configuration of your search fields.

 You can create as many FieldSets as you want, but each FieldSet needs a name that should not clash with other FieldSets.
-So its best to use descriptive names like:
-'customer_invoices' and 'customers'.
+So it's best to use descriptive names like: 'customer_invoices' and 'customers'.

 .. code-block:: php
     :linenos: